alexhofer/UmbracoConfigDocTypeExporter/README.md

 	- Not Required
 	- Filters by a specific property for the document type.
 Only one filter is supported at this time.
 Ex. -f productSize:large

+#### Error Codes
+1. Error Code: 0
+	- Not actually an error, just exited successfully.

+2. Error Code: 1
+	- Document Load Error, I.E. something is wrong with the Umbraco Config file and it couldn't be loaded.

+3. Error Code: 2
+	- Incorrect Options.
+The Options could not be parsed for some reason.
+Missing space, misspelled, option doesn't exist, etc...

 #### Example Arguments